 Clean The Fan Of Dust and Other Obstacles

-The most common culprit for GPU fans that don’t spin is a build up of dust and debris on the blades.
-The fans used on GPUs have very low torque meaning that it doesn’t take much for obstacles to impeded movement or completely immobilize the blades.
+The most common culprit for GPU fans that don’t spin is a build-up of dust and debris on the blades.
+The fans used on GPUs have very low torque, meaning it doesn’t take much for obstacles to impede movement or completely immobilize the blades.

 With their very function to move hot air away from the GPU, the fans continuously interact with errant particles and dust that invariably ends up inside a PC.
 Over time, this debris comes to rest on the blades.
 The problem is especially prevalent if the PC hasn’t been used or cleaned in a while.

-Invest in a canister of compressed air, open your PC, locate your GPU, then clear off any lingering dust from the blades.
+Invest in a canister of compressed air, open your PC, locate your GPU and clear off any lingering dust from the blades.
 You could even go further by detaching the fan from the GPU and removing any dust on both sides of the blades with the compressed air.

-If you opt to remove the fans from the GPU, take the opportunity to clear the heatsink (if the GPU has one) of any dust build up and give the card itself a once over being careful not to spray to close to avoid damaging the components and circuitry.
+If you opt to remove the fans from the GPU, take the opportunity to clear the heatsink (if the GPU has one) of any dust build-up, and give the card itself a cleanup.
+Focus on being careful not to spray too close, to avoid damaging the components and circuitry.

-Another similar cause of idle fans is misplaced cabling emanating the fan motor that over time can inch their way into the path of the blades, obstructing movement.
-Additionally, if your overall cable management is, let’s say, lacking then check to make sure no loose cables are coming into contact with the blades.
+Another similar cause of idle fans is misplaced cabling emanating the fan motor.
+Over time, these cables can inch their way into the path of the blades, obstructing movement.
+Additionally, if your overall cable management is, let’s say, lacking, make sure no loose cables are coming into contact with the blades.

 Drivers and GPU Software

 Similarly, do the same for any proprietary Nvidia and AMD GPU software like GeForce Experience and Radeon Software.
-Specific settings can unwittingly mess with fan controls and affect when and under what circumstances it spins or doesn’t spin.
+Specific settings can unwittingly mess with fan controls and affect when and under what circumstances the fan spins or doesn’t spin.

 Replace The Fan

-If none of the above fixes work, the chances are you’ve got a mechanical failure on your hands.
-Fan failures do happen especially with older models that have been churning away over thousands of hours of use.
+If none of the aforementioned fixes work, the chances are you’ve got a mechanical failure on your hands.
+Fan failures do happen, especially with older models that have been churning away over thousands of hours of use.
 Conversely, newer GPUs aren’t immune to the occasional fan failure due to an unforeseen manufacturing mishap.

-An excellent way to test this out is to download MSI Afterburner, an overclocking and GPU monitoring application then set the program to run the fan or fans at max speed.
+An excellent way to test this out is to download MSI Afterburner, an overclocking and GPU monitoring application that sets the program to run the fan or fans at max speed.
 If they don’t fire up and you’ve covered all our points above, the problem is more or less guaranteed to be a hardware failure.

-Unfortunately, in this case, except having the know-how to open up a fan and fix it manually, the only option is to invest in a new fan.
-Luckily fans are among the lowest priced PC components and its possible to bag a decent GPU fan for around $40 to $50.
+Unfortunately, in this case, the only option is to invest in a new fan, assuming you most likely don’t have the know-how to open up a fan and fix it manually.
+Luckily, fans are among the lowest-priced PC components.
+It’s possible to bag a decent GPU fan for around $40 to $50.

 Unfortunately, faulty fans aren’t the only cause of blades not spinning.
 A broken motherboard could also cause the issue, specifically a buggy PCI-E slot.
-In this case, you can test to see if the problem originates from the PCI-E slot in use or the motherboard as a whole by shifting the GPU into a different PCI-E slot and seeing if this resolves the issue.
+In this case, the problem might originate either from the PCI-E slot in use or the motherboard as a whole.
+You can test this by shifting the GPU into a different PCI-E slot to see if it resolves the issue.

-If it doesn’t, and you’ve followed the steps above to a T, the problem may be the motherboard, in which case it may be time to invest in a new one, or, if it is new, send it back to the vendor and obtain a replacement.
+If it doesn’t, and you’ve followed all the steps above, the problem may be the motherboard.
+In this case, it’s probably time to invest in a new one or, if it’s new, send it back to the vendor and obtain a replacement.
 Most modern motherboards come with no-nonsense warranties, so this shouldn’t be an issue.